aloxe/huwindty/src/pages/documentation/images.md

 ## Lazy loading

 Lazy loading images defers their loading on the page until they are actually needed, instead of loading these resources as soon as the page loads.
-This improves initial page load performance and enhances user experience.
+This improves initial page load performance and enhances the user experience.

-It is not recommanded to lazy load images that are visible on screen when the page loads (below the fold) but it is possible to differ images that are lower on the page.
+It is not recommended to lazy-load images that are visible on screen when the page loads (above the fold), but it is possible to defer images that are lower down the page.
 They will then be loaded as the user scrolls down.

-Because of that, all images can't be lazy loaded by default.
-Instead, content editors can intentionally request lazy loading by adding `"lazy"` as a css class.
-The responsive image script will add `loading="lazy"` in the output code.
+Because of this, not all images can be lazy-loaded by default.
+Instead, content editors can intentionally request lazy loading by adding `"lazy"` as a CSS class.
+The responsive image script will add `loading="lazy"` to the output code.

-The makrdown example above shows you how to add this class to an image in markdown.
+The markdown example above shows how to add this class to an image in Markdown.

-## Non responsive images and Layout
+## Non-responsive images and layout

-As written earlier, images in layout such as `head.njk` are also handled and made responsive.
-Huwindty doesn't have images in layout but you can add images in them that will be displayed in all pages using the layout file.
-And these images will be automaticaly responsive.
+As mentioned earlier, images in layout files such as `head.njk` are also handled and made responsive.
+Huwindty does not have images in its layout, but you can add images to them that will be displayed on all pages using the layout file.
+These images will also be automatically responsive.

-If you want an image that keeps its width and format whatever the screen size, you will have to add the atribute `eleventy:ignore`.
-Eleventy will then bypass this tag and `eleventyImageTransformPlugin` will not lake it responsive.
-This is quite useful for top left logos, profile avatars or small icons.
+If you want an image that keeps its width and format regardless of screen size, you will have to add the attribute `eleventy:ignore`.
+Eleventy will then bypass this tag and `eleventyImageTransformPlugin` will not make it responsive.
+This is quite useful for top-left logos, profile avatars or small icons.

 ## Images in CMS

 This starter comes with the simple [Svetlia CMS](../cms/) that allows you to add, remove and update pages and media.
 Images in Svetlia CMS can be added in two ways:

 - in a dedicated media folder
  _(All images are available for all pages)_
 - in the folder of the current page
  _(Images are not reusable in other pages)_